sqdlab/sqdlab.github.io/documentation/sqdtoolz/user/overview.md

 ___
 ### VARs (Variable property):

-Instead of changing HAL parameters direclty, they should be linked to VARs, and these **VARs should be ajusted** instead of direct changes to HAL parameters with tuning the them _before_ running the experiment.
+Instead of changing HAL parameters in loop or during runtime, we make VAR for it.
+These are then passed to ```run()``` function of lab object, which sets or sweep over them when actually "running" the experiment.

 General Usage: